 - Spending people’s money on yourself—little incentive to economise;

-- Spending people’s money on other people—role of government and Corporate Social Responsibility programs.
+- Spending people’s money on other people—role of government and Corporate Social Responsibility programmes.

-Friedman argues that it is not appropriate for a corporate executive or director to embark on socially responsible programs because there is little incentive for prudent expenditure, particularly when one is spending money owed to the shareholders through dividends (Friedman 1962).
+Friedman argues that it is not appropriate for a corporate executive or director to embark on socially responsible programmes because there is little incentive for prudent expenditure, particularly when one is spending money owed to the shareholders through dividends.6

 … businessmen should oversee the operation of an economic system that fulfils the expectations of the public.
 And this means in turn that the economy’s means of production should be employed in such a way that production and distribution should enhance total socio-economic welfare.

-The socio-economic view is basically a utilitarian argument as Frederick (1960:60) emphasises that the total socio-economic welfare of a society should be enhanced, rather than focusing on the welfare of shareholders, as Friedman pro-claimed.
-Companies that operate exclusively for the sake of maximising share-holder return and thus do not engage in socially responsible activities are considered unethical in the utilitarian point of view.
-Following the utilitarian adage of providing the greatest good for the greatest number of people (Kennett and Townsend 1998), companies are ethically obliged to participate in socially responsible activities that maximise the total welfare of all stakeholders.There is, however, a problem with applying standard consequentialist theories where we are required to maximise agent-neutral value (KennettandTownsend1998).
-Utilitarianism does not distinguish between people whose utility should be maximised and thus requires a deontic constraint to ensure that maximisation of the welfare of all stakeholders does not jeopardise the long term prospects of the business.
-A deontic constraint is a principle that assigns value to certain agents over others (Kennett and Townsend 1998) and in the case of corporate social responsibility it could be argued that the rights of the shareholders should be protected over the rights of the whole of society.
+The socio-economic view is a utilitarian argument as Frederick (1960:60) emphasises that the total socio-economic welfare of society should be enhanced, rather than focusing on the well-being of shareholders, as Friedman proclaimed.
+Companies that operate exclusively for the sake of maximising shareholder return and thus do not engage in socially responsible activities are considered unethical in the utilitarian point of view.
+Following the utilitarian adage of providing the greatest good for the greatest number of people,10 companies are ethically obliged to participate in socially responsible activities that maximise the total welfare of all stakeholders.There is, however, a problem with applying standard consequentialist theories where we are required to maximise agent-neutral value.11 Utilitarianism does not distinguish between people whose utility should be maximised and thus requires a deontic constraint to ensure that maximisation of the welfare of all stakeholders does not jeopardise the long-term prospects of the business.
+A deontic constraint is a principle that assigns a value to individual agents over others12, and in the case of corporate social responsibility, it could be argued that the rights of the shareholders should be protected in preference of the rights of the whole of society.

-Research shows that consumers prefer products and services that make claims of social responsibility on product labels (Hiscox and Smyth 2006).
-This is theoretically supported by Herzberg’s Motivator-Hygiene Theory (Herzberg et al. 1959).
-Hygiene Factors are minimum conditions that must be met in the workplace to prevent work dissatisfaction.
-Meijerand Schuyt (2005) examined the role of Corporate Social Responsibility in purchasing behaviour and found that for Dutch consumers, corporate social performance serves more as a Hygiene Factor than as a Motivator.
-Interestingly, this behaviour was not related to household income.
+Research shows that consumers prefer products and services that make claims of social responsibility on product labels.14 This research is theoretically supported by Herzberg’s Motivator-Hygiene Theory.15 Hygiene Factors are minimum conditions that must be met in the workplace to prevent work dissatisfaction.
+Meijer and Schuyt examined the role of Corporate Social Responsibility in purchasing behaviour and found that for Dutch consumers, corporate social performance serves more as a Hygiene Factor than as a Motivator.
+Interestingly, this behaviour was not related to household income.16

-Secondly, the growth of ethical investments demonstrates that some investors prefer organisations that do not seek profit maximisation by imposing ethical constraints on their operations (Guay et al. 2004).
-There is also a clear case to be made that Motivator-Hygiene Theory can be applied to shareholders.
-Executives and directors that behave unethically create significant shareholder dissatisfaction, as demonstrated by the many recent examples or corporate misbehaviour (Carson 2003).
+Secondly, the growth of ethical investments demonstrates that some investors prefer organisations that do not seek profit maximisation by imposing ethical constraints on their operations.17 There is also a clear case to be made that Motivator-Hygiene Theory can be applied to shareholders.
+Executives and directors that behave unethically create significant shareholder dissatisfaction, as demonstrated by the many recent examples or corporate misbehaviour.18

-Lastly, a meta study undertaken by Griffin and Mahon (1997) showed that there is no consensus on a causal relationship between the level of socially responsible spending and business performance or shareholder satisfaction.
-There are also reports that both prove and disprove the hypothesis within the same company, depending on which performance measure is analysed and when the measure is collected (Pava and Krausz 1996).
+Lastly, a meta-study undertaken by Griffin and Mahon showed that there is no consensus on a causal relationship between the level of socially responsible spending and business performance or shareholder satisfaction.19 There are also reports that both prove and disprove the hypothesis within the same company, depending on which performance measure is analysed and when the measure is collected.20

-Friedman argued vehemently against spending shareholder’s money for any thing that does not directly contribute to increasing shareholder wealth.
+Milton Friedman argued vehemently against spending shareholder’s money for anything that does not directly contribute to increasing shareholder wealth.
 He took the Kantian view that directors have a duty to look after the interests of shareholders, which seek wealth maximisation.
-As socially responsible activities, in the view of Friedman, reduce wealth, companies should not engage in any charitable activities.
+As socially responsible activities, in the opinion of Friedman, reduce wealth, companies should not engage in any charitable activities.

 The socio-economic view claims that companies should maximise the good for the greatest number of people.
 Following a utilitarian strand of thought, this view holds that companies should engage in socially responsible actions because it maximises the wealth of all stakeholders.
 However, to ensure that financial sustainability of the corporation is not eroded deontic constraints, that recognise the right of shareholders to a reasonable return, need to be put in place.